Southampton-RSG-Training/r-novice/_episodes/02-day-two.md

 paradigm: split the data into groups, apply some analysis to each group, and then combine the results.
 This can be achieved using the group_by() and summarize() functions."
+- "Dates can be formatted using the package ‘lubridate’."
 - "To reshape data between wide and long formats, use pivot_wider() and pivot_longer() from the tidyr package."
 - "Export data from a dataframe to a csv file using write_csv()."